 Josh Daries’ transformation begins on a sunday morning in a stifling trailer on the edge of the rodeo in Clovis, California.

-Bullfighters are the quiet heroes of any rodeo, colourfully dressed men in huge trousers risking their lives to save cowboys.
-The reason bullfighters still wear outlandish outfits today is because their predecessors, the rodeo clowns, used to entertain spectators with gags back in the early 20th century.
-“It’s part of our history,” says Daries as he clambers down out of his trailer in his painted shirt and white make-up.
+Bullfighters are the heroes of the day, colorfully dressed men in huge pants risking their lives to save cowboys.
+The reason bullfighters still wear outlandish outfits today is a nod to their clown heritage, the era when it was standard for one guy to go into the ring to both goof for the crowd and, if required, save the day.
+“It’s part of our history,” says Daries as he clambers down out of his trailer in his painted shirt and white makeup.

-Daries arrived in Clovis, a farming town at the foot of Sierra Nevada, a four-hour drive north of Los Angeles, two days earlier in his Dodge pickup truck.
-This town of 100,000 people is rodeo mad.
-Competitions have been held here for more than 100 years.
-A cowboy adorns the Clovis official seal.
+Daries arrived in Clovis, a farming town at the foot of the Sierra Nevada mountains, a four-hour drive north of Los Angeles, two days earlier in his Dodge pickup truck.
+The town of 100,000 people is rodeo mad.
+Competitions have been held here for more than 100 years, and a cowboy adorns the official seal of the city.

-At the bull rodeo, riders have to stay on the bucking animals for eight seconds with only one hand on the reins.
+During the event, riders have to stay on the bucking animals for eight seconds with only one hand on the reins.
 The judges give scores based on how elegantly the riders ride and how wild the bull is.
 The Clovis Rodeo forms part of the Professional Rodeo Cowboys Association series, and there’s $300,000 in prize money up for grabs this weekend.

-On the rodeo ground, Daries and his colleagues have begun dealing with the riders at a rate of knots.
-The man in the tulip-pink shirt dashes around between snorting bulls.
-The bullfighter in canary blue drags cowboys out of the danger zone.
+On the rodeo ground, Daries and his colleagues have begun protecting the riders.
+Layton dashes around between snorting bulls.
+O’Connor drags cowboys out of the danger zone.
 For the riders, the danger is over in eight seconds.
 But for Daries there are another 19 riders to go.
-The sweat ruins his make-up.
+The sweat ruins his makeup.

 A bull called Crystal Deal provides the most spectacular throw of the afternoon.
 It bucks and stomps hard on the ground.
-The cowboy holds on tight, but it’s no use: he goes flying off the beast’s back after 4.2 seconds.
-His colourful bodyguards are on hand immediately.
-Canary man gets the rider upright.
+The cowboy holds on tight but it’s no use: He goes flying off the beast’s back after 4.2 seconds.
+His colorful bodyguards are on hand immediately.
+O’Connor gets the rider upright.
 The cowboy totters into the safety of the enclosure.

-The rodeo winner goes on to receive a cheque for $5,696.
+The rodeo winner goes on to receive a check for $5,696.
 But what about the bullfighters?
-“Not as much as it should be considering the risk,” says Daries.
-His reward is no one getting injured.
-Occasionally a cowboy buys him a beer.
+“Not as much as it should be considering the risk,” says Daries—the average salary is reportedly $50,000 a year.
+Daries’ true reward is no one getting injured—and occasionally a cowboy buys him a beer.

 Two hours after the rodeo, Daries is back at his Dodge, freshly showered and wearing a neatly pressed denim shirt.
 He has transformed himself back into the person he was before.
-And what has three years of life-threatening work wearing clown costumes taught him?
+What has three years of life-threatening work wearing clown costumes taught him?